-I am the mom of a five year old.
+I am the mom of a five-year-old.
 I am a step-mom to two teenagers.
 I am a wife.
 I work full time as a social worker.
 Upon hearing this, many people just sigh and say “Oh honey, bless your heart.”
 They feel bad for me.
-They are struck with the thought that I must be an exhausted warrior, carrying the weight of the entire world on my shoulders; that I must be battle worn from “caregiving” in so many different arenas.
+They are struck with the thought that I must be an exhausted warrior, carrying the weight of the entire world on my shoulders; that I must be battle worn from “caregiving” in so many different areas.

 I want people to stop making those assumptions.

 I subscribe to many “mom blogs”.
 I am constantly reading funny, satirical articles about just how AWFUL it is to be a parent.
 “12 Reasons Mom Is up at 12 a.m.!”, “This Is Why Moms Are Always Freakin’ Exhausted!” and “8 Ways Your Sleep Is Screwed After Kids” scream the headlines.
 We get no sleep, we never get to eat hot food, we never get to use the restroom alone, and we are always stressed and overwhelmed according to these articles and blogs.

 It’s like we (parents, as a whole) wear stress and chaos like badges of honor.
 We try to outdo each other constantly.
 “You didn’t get to bed until midnight because you were working on Junior’s science project?
 Oh yeah?
 Well, I didn’t go to sleep until 2 a.m. because Suzie was up with an ear infection.
 I’m more tired than you.”
 It’s almost as if we are afraid to admit that we are okay.
 We are afraid to admit that we’ve got this parenting thing handled and under control and we are— gasp— HAPPY.